mcdonaldcm7/alx-system_engineering-devops/0x01-shell_permissions/README.md

   101-symbolic_link_permissions: This script changes the owner and the group owner of "_hello" to vincent and staff respectively.

   102-if_only: This script changes the owner of the file "hello" to "betty", If only it's previous owner was "guillaume".

+  103-Star_Wars: This is a script that will play StarWars IV episode in the terminal.